Today, online buyers expect to get help in real time.

 Operators can use chatbots to take care of simple tasks and leave more demanding queries for themselves.
 This way, agents can focus on providing high-quality customer service without dealing with massive volumes of repetitive requests.

-At the same time, chatbots can help you collect data about your customers and their problems.
+At the same time, chatbots can help you collect data about your clients and their problems.
 This information can be used to improve your customer service and products.